Nafplio: Byzantine and Frankish rule

 The Acronauplia has walls dating from pre-classical times.
 Subsequently, Byzantines, Franks, Venetians, and Turks added to the fortifications.
 In the Middle Ages, Nauplia was called τὸ Ναύπλιον, τὸ Ἀνάπλιον, or τὰ Ἀνάπλια.
 It became a place of considerable importance, and has continued so down to the present day.
 In the time of the Crusades it first emerges from obscurity.
 Nafplio was taken in 1212 by French Crusaders of the Principality of Achaea.
 It became part of the lordship of Argos and Nauplia, which in 1388 was sold to the Republic of Venice, who regarded it as one of their most important places in the Levant.
 During the subsequent 150 years, the lower city was expanded and fortified, and new fortifications added to Acronauplia.

 Venetian and Ottoman rule

-The city, under Venetian rule twice repelled Ottoman attacks and sieges, first by Mehmed the Conqueror during the Ottoman–Venetian War (1463–1479) and then by Suleiman the Magnificent.
+Under Venetian rule, the city twice repelled Ottoman attacks and sieges, first by Mehmed the Conqueror during the Ottoman–Venetian War (1463–1479) and then by Suleiman the Magnificent.
 The city surrendered to the Ottomans in 1540, who renamed it Mora Yenişehri and established it as the seat of a sanjak.

 The Venetians retook Nafplio in 1685 and made it the capital of their "Kingdom of the Morea".
 The city was strengthened by building the castle of Palamidi, which was in fact the last major construction of the Venetian empire overseas.
 However, only 80 soldiers were assigned to defend the city and it was easily retaken by the Ottomans in 1715.
 Palamidi is located on a hill north of the old town.
 During the Greek War of Independence, it played a major role.
 It was captured by forces of Staikopoulos and Kolokotronis in November 1822.